thecraigoneill/VenusCoreModelling/README.md

 VenusPlotStructure.py creates a plot of (two) internal structures, and calculate internal temperatures from Aitta (2012), and plots against 2 solidii (Steinbrugge et al. 2021 and Anzellini et al., 2013).

+The reference file other.py is a modification of the Burnman mineral physics database file to incorporate new Vinet-style EOS for FeSi (solid: Brosh et al. 2009; liquid: Steinbrugge et al. 2020).